cbourke/ComputerScienceI/honors/documents/syllabus.md

 If you prefer not to comply with this requirement for this course, you will need to attend lecture, lab, and hack sessions virtually.

-### Readings

-This course is organized into modules (roughly 1 module per week) and each module has reading associated with it.
-Some reading is required and other readings are suggested/recommended and provide a deeper understanding of the topics.
-Some of the required reading will be assessed and will count toward your grade.

-The assessed reading for this course is delivered through an online textbook provided by zyBooks (<https://www.zybooks.com/>).
-This is a web-based interactive text book that has you do some reading and then assesses your understanding through short quiz questions.
-You may retry these quizzes until you get them right.
-These readings are assessed based on completion and are generally due *before* the lectures on the modules in order to better prepare you for the presented material.
-If you do not complete the readings for each module, you will not receive any credit.

-Not every set of required reading represents an equal amount of work.
-Some modules have more reading than others.
-However, all assessment is equally weighted since it is based on completion.

 ### Labs